If you take the long way, you're bound to find something interesting along the way.

 Something green:

 [Open Source Media] will link to individual blog postings and highlight the best contributions, chosen by OSM editors, in a special section.
-Bloggers will be paid undisclosed sums based on traffic they generate.
+Bloggers will be paid undisclosed sums based on traffic they generate.- A.P.

 Monday, November 14, 2005